 This was such a beautifully meaningful event to attend during Black History Month in the UK.

-Bonus - I also met a young sister from the US at the event whose father is a professor at my alma mater, Howard University School of Law.
-And we also identified that we had a common acquaintance in London (someone I met during my initial visit to London at London Fashion Week and who I featured on my blog post here)!
+Bonus - I also met someone from the US at the event whose father is a professor at my alma mater, Howard University School of Law.
+Furthermore, we discovered that we shared a mutual acquaintance in London, whom I had met during my initial visit to the city at London Fashion Week and subsequently featured on my blog post here.
 Small, beautiful world.

 See Yaa!